-We have data on 5,695 companies that use BMC Control-M. The companies using BMC Control-M are most often found in United States and in the Computer Software industry.
-BMC Control-M is most often used by companies with >10000 employees and >1000M dollars in revenue.
-Our data for BMC Control-M usage goes back as far as 4 years and 9 months.
+We have data on 8,525 companies that use BMC Control-M. The companies using BMC Control-M are most often found in United States and in the Information Technology and Services industry.
+BMC Control-M is most often used by companies with 50-200 employees and >1000M dollars in revenue.
+Our data for BMC Control-M usage goes back as far as 7 years and 1 months.

-We use the best scanning techniques combined with advanced data science to monitor the market share of over 5,000 technology products, including Workload Automation.
-In the Workload Automation category, BMC Control-M has a market share of about 74.0%.
+We use the best indexing techniques combined with advanced data science to monitor the market share of over 15,000 technology products, including Workload Automation.
+By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
+In the Workload Automation category, BMC Control-M has a market share of about 72.0%.
 Other major and competing products in this category include:

 Control-M is workload automation (traditionally called batch scheduling) software obtained by BMC Software via its 1999 acquisition of Israel's New Dimension Software.
 It was originally developed for IBM mainframe computers (OS/MVS operating system), but has since expanded and is also available for distributed computing platforms including Unix, Windows, Linux and OpenVMS environments.It is designed for automation of various functions in the enterprise including traditional IBM mainframe OS/MVS (z/OS today) JCL, batch files and shell scripts, as well as routine functions such as invoking database stored procedures, invoking and using Web services and handling file transfers inside and outside the organization.

-Looking at BMC Control-M customers by industry, we find that Computer Software (23%), Information Technology and Services (13%) and Financial Services (6%) are the largest segments.
+Looking at BMC Control-M customers by industry, we find that Information Technology and Services (29%), Computer Software (8%) and Financial Services (7%) are the largest segments.

-54% of BMC Control-M customers are in United States and 5% are in India.
+56% of BMC Control-M customers are in United States.